 The faculty of the Department of Medicine at Boston University School of Medicine are unified by an unflinching commitment to excellence, professionalism, service, and discovery.
 We believe that our success as a department is dependent upon exceptional achievement in each of our core missions of research, clinical care, and education.

-Faculty: The Department of Medicine contains 373 full-time faculty including 106 faculty with a PhD.
-Of the total, 45% are associate or full professors, 40% are women, and 8% are underrepresented minorities.
+Faculty: The Department of Medicine contains 405 full-time faculty.
+Of the total, 42% are associate or full professors, 43% are women, and 6% are underrepresented minorities.

 The department’s clinical programs provide a full range of clinical services to an extraordinarily diverse patient population from within Boston as well as the greater New England region.
 The clinical services have a distinguished history of providing care to vulnerable patient populations as well as tertiary care.
 Several of the department’s clinical programs (e.g., amyloid program, nutrition and weight management, scleroderma unit, vasculitis unit, pulmonary hypertension program, cardiomyopathy, and others) draw patients from throughout the world.
 The integration of the department’s compelling social mission with a rigorous academic tradition creates an especially rich environment for patient care, training, and discovery.

 The department’s educational programs have a long-standing tradition of training national leaders in discovery, clinical care, and medical education.
 The present faculty enthusiastically embrace this tradition and are eager to promote the development of the next generation of leaders in medicine.
-The current educational programs include a medical residency program totaling 156 residents, 16% of whom have an advanced graduate degree.
-The residency program also includes a primary care training program funded by the Health Resources and Services Administration.
+The residency training program includes tracks emphasizing training in the following areas: HIV, global health, urban health, medical education, quality improvement and patient safety, and preventive medicine.
+The residency program includes 143 residents, 13% of whom have an advanced graduate degree.
+The residency program also includes a primary care training program.
 We are particularly proud that this year’s intern class contains 17% underrepresented minorities.
-In addition to our residency training program, the department’s education programs include a PhD program in molecular medicine and a long-standing successful program in Continuing Medical Education.
-The goals of the department’s educational programs are to attract the most outstanding trainees, enforce rigorous standards of achievement, develop a learning environment and individualized programs of study that help trainees reach their full potential, and to create an exemplary mixture of professionalism, service, and integrity.
+In addition to our residency training program, the department’s education programs include PhD programs in Translational and Molecular Medicine, Genetics and Genomics, and Nutrition and Metabolism, as well as a long-standing successful program in Continuing Medical Education.
+The goals of the department’s educational programs are to attract the most outstanding trainees, enforce rigorous standards of achievement, develop a learning environment and individualized programs of study that help trainees reach their full potential, and to create an exemplary mixture of professionalism, clinical excellence, service, and integrity.

 Medical Student Education